 Plated – $15 per plate, $60 for 2 meals for 2 people per week.
 Those who sign up for a year membership ($8 a month) pay $12 per plate.

-Blue Apron has the lowest price per plate and, according to the the kitchn review, has some really great meal choices (although you can’t specify ‘no pork’ if someone in your house doesn’t eat pork).
+Blue Apron has the lowest price per plate and, according to reviews has some really great meal choices (although you can’t specify ‘no pork’ if someone in your house doesn’t eat pork).
 Personally, I was really intrigued by Plated, which allows you to choose your meals (doesn’t give you a menu plan) and focuses on local ingredients.

 Blue Apron Sample Recipe and Review

 I decided to look at a sample recipe from both Blue Apron and Plated.
-Based on the review from the kitchn, it seemed like Blue Apron has pretty delicious, simple meal plans that even I, a terrible cook, could manage.
-Here was the sample recipe I found that looked delicious:
+Based on reviews, it seemed like Blue Apron has pretty delicious, simple meal plans that even I, a terrible cook, could manage.

 When evaluating whether or not meal plans are worth it or not, we have to know how expensive the ingredients are if you were to buy them on our own.
+Take, for example, a creamy sweet potato and kale casserole.
 This meal doesn’t look like it would be that expensive to buy and make on your own: egg noodles, kale, sweet potatoes are all relatively affordable.
 Pecans, ginger, parmesan cheese and berbere spice (for the béchamel sauce) may be a little more expensive.
 At $10 total for two people, one meal, it’s way cheaper and probably a bit healthier than a restaurant meal (although with restaurant meals, you can take half home to save money).

 According to the Blue Apron review, these meals basically make enough for one person each, with no leftovers.
 One on hand, this could be great if that’s all you’re looking for.
 However, what if you really like the dish and wanted leftovers?
 In that case, buying the ingredients yourself and making enough for leftovers would be worth it.